provenance-io/provenance/x/expiration/spec/01_concepts.md

 Creating an expiration is done through the module that owns the asset.
 When a new asset is created for a particular module, the user creating the asset has the option to specify if the asset in question will expire at some time in the future.

+### Note

-Note that certain module assets can never expire.
+Certain module assets can never expire.
 Therefore, asset expiration is an opt-in feature that asset owners can leverage for their on-chain assets.

 ## Extending Expirations on Assets

 Extending an expiration can be done through the CLI or through auto-updates from the modules that own them.
-Note that auto-updates are left up to the module that owns the asset.

 from the cmd line:
 ```shell
 provenanced tx expiration extend <required params>
 ```

+### Note

+Auto-updates are left up to the module that owns the asset.

 ## Owner Enforced Expiration